St. Trinian's Girl School, by Ronald Searle

 Book illustrations

-Searle also made pure book illustrations, such as for Charles Dickens' 'A Christmas Carol' (1961), R.E.
-Raspe's 'The Adventures of Baron Munchhausen' (1969) and 'Dick Dead Eye' (1975) based on the comical operas of Gilbert and Sullivan.
-His drawings of 'A Christmas Carol' would later be used during the opening titles of the 1970 film 'Scrooge', while 'Dick Dead Eye' was adapted into an animated film, 'Dick Deadeye, or Duty Done' (1975) by Bill Melendez.
+Searle also livened up the pages of novels and short stories, like Charles Dickens' 'A Christmas Carol' (1961), R.E.
+Raspe's 'The Adventures of Baron Munchhausen' (1969) and 'Dick Dead Eye' (1975), based on the comical operas of Gilbert and Sullivan.
+His drawings of 'A Christmas Carol' were later used during the opening titles of the 1970 film 'Scrooge', and 'Dick Dead Eye' was adapted into an animated film, 'Dick Deadeye, or Duty Done' (1975) by Bill Melendez.
+He also contributed drawings to James Thurber's 'The 13 Clocks and the Wonderful O.' (1962).
+Many of his portraits of novelists sported the cover of paperback novels published by Penguin Books.

-Searle made some cinematic contributions.
-He designed and animated the opening, intermission and closing sequences of comedy films like 'The Happiest Days of Your Lives' (1950), 'Those Magnificent Men in their Flying Machines' (1965) and 'Monte Carlo or Bust!'
+On occasion, Searle did some cinematic contributions.
+He designed the posters and animated the openings, intermissions and closing sequences of comedy films like 'The Happiest Days of Your Lives' (1950), 'Those Magnificent Men in their Flying Machines' (1965) and 'Monte Carlo or Bust!'
 (1969).
-In 1957, Standard Oil commissioned him to create and animate a short cartoon in collaboration with Dave Hilberman, best-known for the 'Gerald McBoingBoing' and 'Mr. Magoo' cartoons at UPA.
-Other animators involved with the project were former Disney animators Art Babbitt and Bill Melendez, the latter who'd later create the acclaimed TV specials based on Charles M. Schulz' 'Peanuts'.
-The final product, 'Energetically Yours' (1957), was a funny visualisation of the history of mankind and their discovery of various sources of energy.
-His artwork appeared in magazines like Life, Look, Time Magazine, The Saturday Evening Post, TV Guide, Holiday, The New Yorker, Le Monde, Hugh Hefner's Playboy, the Sunday Express and the News Chronicle.
+In 1957, Standard Oil commissioned him to create an animated short in collaboration with Dave Hilberman, best-known for the 'Gerald McBoingBoing' and 'Mr. Magoo' cartoons at UPA.
+Other animators involved with the project were former Disney animators Art Babbitt and Bill Melendez, the latter who later created the acclaimed TV specials based on Charles M. Schulz' 'Peanuts'.
+The eventual product, 'Energetically Yours' (1957), was a funny visualization of the history of mankind and their discovery of various sources of energy.

 Graphic and written contributions